-Organic Vineyard weed control is managed in several ways by modern vignerons.
+Modern vignerons manage Organic Vineyard under vine weed management in several ways.
 Mostly chemical means, using glyphosate, an organic salt, other chemical herbicide means, usually by spraying a fine mist onto all the plants under vine and by mechanical means, using ploughs that cut the soil or rotary action.

 At Harris Organic vineyard the Spring under vine grapevine weed control has never included any chemical herbicide usage.

-Every spring the Massey Ferguson MF135 diesel tractor was used to pull the “silly plough” along the rows to strip away the soil and growth under the vines.
+The small Iseki G174 diesel tractor was used.
+Pulling the “silly plough” along the rows to strip away the soil and growth under the vines.
 This aids to the health and fitness of the operator and to the communication skills of plough-man and driver.
 Now you can guess who drove the tractor and who did the yelling!

 under vine weed, hat on, glasses focussed